Cleaning Bricks

 5. Always begin at the highest point and work down the wall.

-6. Only clean small areas at a time, for example one square metre, so as to allow adequate time to wash off the cleaning solution, to ensure no staining occurs.
+6. Only clean small areas at a time, for example, one square metre, to allow adequate time to wash off the cleaning solution to ensure no staining occurs.

-7. Allow solution to remain on wall for 3-6 minutes before scrubbing.
+7. Allow the solution to remain on the wall for 3-6 minutes before scrubbing.
 Be sure not to scrub the joints.

 8. Rinse thoroughly, making sure all cleaning solution has been removed.

-Note: light coloured bricks should be rinsed with a neutralising solution, such as bicarbonate soda or washing soda, instead of water.
+Please Note: light-coloured bricks should be rinsed with a neutralising solution, such as bicarbonate soda or washing soda, instead of water.

-Hand cleaning is appropriate for small jobs or for when the use of a high pressure water jet is likely to cause damage.
+Hand cleaning is appropriate for small jobs or when a high-pressure water jet is likely to cause damage.

 The following procedure should be followed:

-1. Allow mortar to harden (clean 24-36 hours after completion of masonry work) and remove any large mortar particles with hand tools
+1. Allow the mortar to harden (clean 24-36 hours after completion of masonry work) and remove any large mortar particles with hand tools.

-2. Protect adjacent materials as recommended by product manufacturer
+2. Protect adjacent materials as recommended by the product manufacturer.

-4. Test a small unseen section prior to full-scale cleaning
+4. Test a small unseen section before full-scale cleaning.

-6. Allow solution to remain on wall for 3-6 minutes before scrubbing vigorously
+6. Allow the solution to remain on the wall for 3-6 minutes before scrubbing vigorously.

-High pressure water jet cleaning can be used on clay masonry, but precautions must be taken so that the bricks and the mortar joints are not damaged by the process.
+High-pressure water jet cleaning can be used on clay masonry, but precautions must be taken so that the process does not damage the bricks and the mortar joints.

 The following procedure should be followed:

-1. Allow to mortar to harden (must be older than 3 days) and remove any large mortar dags with appropriate hand tools
+1. Allow the mortar to harden (it must be older than three days) and remove any large mortar dags with appropriate hand tools.

-2. Protect adjacent materials as recommended by product manufacturer
+2. Protect adjacent materials as recommended by the product manufacturer.

 3. Saturate the wall with clean water.
 Never let the wall dry out during cleaning; work on small areas.

-4. Test a small unseen section prior to full-scale cleaning
+4. Test a small unseen section before full-scale cleaning.

 6. Wash the wall with high-pressure water after allowing the solution to remain on the wall for 3-6 minutes.